 - Damp rag or paper towel for wiping fingers

 - Look at the collected items for color and pattern.
-Use what you see to help you decide on your design.
+Then use what you see to help you decide on your design.

 - Tear or cut pages into approximately 1” size pieces.
 You decide if you want the pieces to be bigger or smaller, and they can be whatever shape you want.
 I find that squares are the easiest to cut out quickly.

 - Sort the pieces by color, pattern, and maybe words.
 A muffin tin works well for this.
 For instance, place separate colors, leaf patterns, and flowers in different sections.
 This will make it easier to select your pieces when you are creating your design.

 - Place your sheet of paper on the table in front of you.
 Set out your glue and a damp rag for wiping your fingers next to it.
 Place the muffin tin so you can easily see all the pieces.

 - Decide what image you want to create.
 Do you want to make a self-portrait, or a landscape scene, or a bright colorful flower?
 You could even choose a famous art piece and recreate it with your mosaic pieces.
 It can be silly and wacky or soothing and calm.
 You get to decide what you want this to be.